MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-405-Federal-Health-Insurance-Aged-Disabled/subpart-R-Provider-Reimbursement-Determinations-Appeals/section-405.1837.md

 (f) *Limitations on group appeals.* (1) After the date of receipt by the Board of a group appeal hearing request under paragraph (c) of this section, a provider may not add other questions of fact or law to the appeal, regardless of whether the question is common to other members of the appeal (as described in § 405.1837(a)(2) and (g) of this subpart).

 (2) The Board may not consider, in one group appeal, more than one question of fact, interpretation of law, regulations, or CMS Rulings that is common to each provider in the appeal.
-If the Board finds jurisdiction over a group appeal hearing request under § 405.1840 of this subpart -
+If the Board finds jurisdiction over a group appeal hearing request under § 405.1840 of this subpart—

 (i) The Board must determine whether the appeal involves specific matters at issue that raise more than one factual or legal question common to each provider; and